Check out this video on how to select data to back up.

 - If there are selections for 'Everyday' then those selections will be used as well.

-The center right pane contains a table showing the contents (files and folders) of the selected folder.
-In the example below there are several folders (directories) shown, these are shown with Type '(dir)' and have a trailing backslash '\' after their name.
-For files, their Size is indicated and their Type corresponds to then '.' ending of the file.
+In the example below there are several folders (directories) shown, these are shown with Type 'directory' and have a trailing backslash '\' after their name.
+For files, their Size is indicated and their Type corresponds to their file extension.

 If you are running the scheduling service as "LocalSystem" you will see a popup message like the following when you try to browse the Network tree (you can read more about service users and permissions by clicking here).

-If the scheduling service is running as a user with network privileges, the you may browse the Network for shares as follows:
+If the scheduling service is running as a user with network privileges, you may browse the Network for shares:

 You will also see "VSS System Components" underneath "Computer".
 This is the area where you can view and select system components such as Microsoft Exchange, Microsoft SQL Server, and System State.

-Detailed information on VSS System Components can be found here.
+Detailed information on VSS System Components can be found here [Working with VSS Components].

 Expert users may wish to manually edit the actual Selections File, instead of interactively making selections.
-When launched in expert mode, a tab called Backup->Text Selections will be present allowing one to edit the selections file using a text editor (or one may edit the Unicode .SEL text file using a simple editor such as notepad.exe).
-Additional information on the syntax of selection files can be found here.
+When launched in expert mode, the page Backup > Text Selections will be present allowing one to edit the selections file using a text editor (or one may edit the Unicode .SEL text file using a simple editor such as notepad.exe).
+Additional information on the syntax of selection files can be found here [How to edit selection file syntax].